-Gradient descent is a first-order iterative optimization method that tries to navigate the local minima of some algorithm.
-It is a boosting method that is trying to reduce the inaccuracy of our tree where it turns a weak model into a stronger model by fixing the weakness.
-The idea is to look at the gradient of the current location and then take an opposite step to the gradient, which results in the steepest step towards the minima.
-The method is analogous to going down the hill with the steepest path.
-Also, we have something called the learning rate, which is the step size we are taking each time we are trying to go down the hill.
-A larger learning rate indicates a bigger step that might go over the minima and get to uphills.
-While taking a small step will grant you more accuracy but sufferers from inefficiency and saddle points which tricks the machine into that we have reached a minima.
-In the method, we will use something called a loss function to determine our movement on the hill.
-It is essential the difference between the actual output of our tree compares to our prediction, which we call the error.
-We will try to minimize the loss function until it is about zero, which is hopefully the global minimum.
-There are also challenges in using the algorithm.
+Gradient descent is a first-order iterative optimization method that seeks to find the local minima of an algorithm.
+It is a boosting method that aims to reduce inaccuracies in our model by transforming a weak model into a stronger one by addressing its shortcomings.
+The concept involves observing the gradient at the current position and then taking a step in the opposite direction, which results in the steepest descent towards the minimum.
+This method is analogous to descending a hill along the steepest path.
+Additionally, there is a parameter known as the learning rate, which determines the size of each step taken during the descent.
+A larger learning rate might result in overshooting the minimum and ascending the opposite slope, while a smaller step ensures greater accuracy but may be inefficient and susceptible to saddle points, which can mislead the algorithm into thinking a local minimum has been reached (\ref{fig:descent}.
+In this method, we use a loss function to gauge our progress down the hill; essentially, it represents the difference between the actual output of our model and our prediction, which we refer to as the error.
+We strive to minimize the loss function until it approaches zero, ideally reaching the global minimum.
+However, there are challenges associated with using this algorithm.